-If you are considering an appeal, please contact the Appeals Coordinator.
+If you have any questions about the appeals process, please contact the Appeals Coordinator.

 Tel: 01274 089780 - option 7

 E-mail: appeals@dixonsacademies.com

 REQUEST TO START SCHOOL OUT OF THE CHRONOLOGICAL YEAR GROUP

 This form should only be used by those parents / carers requesting their child starts school in Reception, a full year behind their chronological age group.
 You should read the information on the webpage 'Summer Born Children - Starting School: Advice for parents.